LiadNahum1/FinalProject/README.md

 * change  ```IMPROVED``` default to be False

 ### Results
 The results can be seen in the file "results.xlsx".
-To reproduce the results, just insert the written arguments corresponding to each dataset and each algorithm. <br />
-For example:
+For each dataset (appears in different color in the file), we calculated the requested metrics using the 3 algorithms.
+The reffered metrics are: Accuracy, TPR, FPR, Precision, AUC, PR-Curve, Training time, Inference time for 1000 instances.

+For example, results for dataset 'SVHN':

 ![alt text](https://github.com/LiadNahum1/FinalProject/blob/master/result_example.PNG)

+### Reproducing the Results
+To reproduce the results, just insert the written arguments corresponding to each dataset and each algorithm.